kmalialis/augmented_queues/README.md

 # Paper
 You can get a free copy of the pre-print version from arXiv (link TBA) or Zenodo (link TBA).

-Alternatively, you can get the published version from the publisher’s website (behind a paywall, link TBA).
+Alternatively, you can get the published version from the publisher’s website (link TBA).

+# Instructions
+Please check the “main.py” file.

+# Requirements
+Python 3.7.
+Please also check the “requirements.txt” file for the necessary libraries and packages.

 # Citation request
 If you have found our paper and / or part of our code useful, please cite our work as follows:

 K. Malialis, D. Papatheodoulou, S. Filippou, C. G. Panayiotou, M. M. Polycarpou.
 Data Augmentation On-the-fly and Active Learning in Data Stream Classification.
 IEEE Symposium Series on Computational Intelligence (SSCI), 2022.

-# Instructions
-Please check the “main.py” file.

-# Requirements
-Python 3.7.
-Please also check the “requirements.txt” file for the necessary libraries and packages.